 You should also remember to never give your dog melatonin more than three times per day.
 More than that can lead to some of the unwanted side effects described above.

 How Should I Give Melatonin To My Dog?

 Once you and a qualified veterinarian have agreed on a melatonin supplementation plan for your pup, there are many ways you can administer the melatonin.

 For dogs with low-frequency doses, try tossing a melatonin treat to get them to take their medicine and enjoy it, too.
 Dogs who need more frequent doses have tons of options to choose from: there are melatonin tablets, pills, drops, and chewables that all can easily be mixed into dog food or peanut butter.

 However, be sure to read the label of any melatonin supplement you give your dog.
 Some melatonin supplements contain an artificial sweetener called xylitol which is extremely toxic to dogs.
 If the supplements you’ve chosen contain xylitol, don’t kick yourself.
 Just cut your losses, get a new bottle, and your four-legged friend may be snoring soundly in no time (hopefully not too loudly!).

-If you’re interested in learning more about better ways to care for your pet, head on over to our blog for regular tips and tidbits on how to keep your dog happy and healthy!
+If you’re interested in learning more about better ways to care for your pet, head on over to our dog page for regular tips and tidbits on how to keep your dog happy and healthy!